Pakistanis: Religion

 Pakistan officially endorses Islam as a state religion.
 The overwhelming majority of Pakistanis identify as Muslims, and the country has the second-largest population of Muslims in the world after Indonesia.
-Other minority religious faiths include Hinduism, Christianity, Ahmadiyya, Sikhism, the Baháʼí Faith, Zoroastrianism, and Kalasha.
+Other minority religious faiths include Hinduism, Christianity, Ahmadiyya, Sikhism, Zoroastrianism, and Kalasha.
 Pakistan's Hindu and Christian minorities comprise the second- and third-largest religious groups in the country, respectively.